Why China's elite want to live in these

 Enduring appeal of a home abroad

-But while China's high-end buyers have a new taste for their culture's old styles, design cannot trump the golden rule of property: 82 percent would pay more for location.
+But while China's high-end buyers have a new taste for their culture's old styles, design cannot trump the golden rule of property: 82% would pay more for location.

 For the country's super-rich, the most desired locations still lie overseas, which can often offer a better quality of life and access to top schools for their offspring.